 A remote cerebellar haemorrhage is a relatively benign and extremely rare complication of supratentorial craniotomy or spinal surgery 1-2.
-It is called remote as the cause is far from the location of the haemorrhage.
+It is called 'remote' as the cerebellar haemorrhage is far from the location of the surgery.

 Most patients are asymptomatic 2.
 When symptomatic, delayed awakening from anaesthesia and reduced level of consciousness are the frequently reported symptoms.
 It often tends to have a self-limiting course.